friendsoftwig/twigcs/README.md

 ## How to run

-Basically, just run :
+Basically, just run:

 ```bash
 twigcs /path/to/views
 ```

-On Symfony projects, you can run, for instance :
+On Symfony projects, you can run, for instance:

 ```bash
 twigcs /project/dir/app/Resources/views
 ```

 You will get a summary of the violations in the console.
 The exit code of the command is based on the severity of any violation found.
-By default, twigcs only tolerates notices, this can be changed at run time :
+By default, twigcs only tolerates notices, this can be changed at run time:

 ```bash
 twigcs /path/to/views --severity error # Allows notices and warnings